Nebrix/Pegasus/README.md

 - Server (server): Create a server on localhost that can be connected to using telnet or ncat.
 - Pegasus Edit (edit): Run an inline text editor.
 - Traceroute (traceroute): Trace the route packets take to reach a destination host.
-- Web Server (webserver): Run a simple web server for quick file sharing or testing purposes.
-- Reverse Shell (revshell): Create a reverse shell listener to establish a network connection to a remote system.
 - Get Ip (getip): gets local and public IP address for currently connected network.
 - MAC Address Spoofing (macspoof): Change the MAC address of a network interface to bypass network restrictions or enhance privacy.

-## Future Updates

-We are continuously improving Pegasus and working on exciting new features:

-- Working on implemting an inline text editor :heavy_check_mark:
-- Working on implemting an inline chat room for connection on same network connection :heavy_check_mark:

 ## Contribution